Search Shortcut cmd + k | ctrl + k

 UNION

 The UNION clause can be used to combine rows from multiple queries.
-The queries are required to have the same number of columns and the same column types.
+The queries are required to return the same number of columns.
+Implicit casting to one of the returned types is performed to combine columns of different types where necessary.
+If this is not possible, the UNION clause throws an error.

 Vanilla UNION (Set Semantics)